Last Updated on

 Obviously, if you could do this, you probably would have done it long ago.
 But it’s time to think about all your options to get the cash, fast.
 Consider:

-If you have any means to pay your tax debt, this is no doubt the easiest way out of your situation.
+If you have any means to pay your back taxes, this is no doubt the easiest way out of your situation.

 2. Make an offer in compromise.

 If you can show the IRS that there was either an error in your tax bill or that you can’t pay the full amount without undue financial hardship, you may be able to negotiate an offer in compromise.
 When you submit an offer in compromise, you negotiate an agreement to settle your back taxes immediately for an amount less than what you owe, often as little as 40 percent of the tax bill.

 The IRS doesn’t automatically accept an offer in compromise.
 You’ll need to show compelling proof that you can’t pay.
 It often helps to have a tax attorney by your side during this process.

 An installment agreement, or payment plan, permits you to pay off your back taxes in monthly installments as long as you owe less than $50,000 combined in back taxes, interest, and penalties.